godotengine/godot-docs/classes/class_graphedit.rst

 - :ref:`Array<class_Array>` **get_connection_list** **(** **)** const

 Return an Array containing the list of connections.
-A connection consists in a structure of the form {from_slot: 0, from: "GraphNode name 0", to_slot: 1, to: "GraphNode name 1" }
+A connection consists in a structure of the form {from_port: 0, from: "GraphNode name 0", to_port: 1, to: "GraphNode name 1" }

 .. _class_GraphEdit_get_zoom_hbox: